Bombsight: Forces on a bomb

 where C is the coefficient of drag, A is the cross-sectional area, and ρ is the air density.
 These equations show that horizontal velocity increases vertical drag and vertical velocity increases horizontal drag.
 These effects are ignored in the following discussion.

-To start with, consider only the vertical motion of a bomb.
-In this direction, the bomb will be subject to two primary forces, gravity and drag, the first constant, and the second varying with the square of velocity.
+In only the vertical direction, the bomb will be subject to two primary forces, gravity and drag, the first constant, and the second varying with the square of velocity.
 For an aircraft flying straight and level, the initial vertical velocity of the bomb will be zero, which means it will also have zero vertical drag.
 Gravity will accelerate the bomb downwards, and as its velocity increases so does the drag force.
 At some point (as speed and air density increase), the force of drag will become equal to the force of gravity, and the bomb will reach terminal velocity.
 As the air drag varies with air density, and thus altitude, the terminal velocity will decrease as the bomb falls.
 Generally, the bomb will slow as it reaches lower altitudes where the air is denser, but the relationship is complex.

 The way the line of bombs falling from this B-26 goes towards the rear is due to drag.
 The aircraft's engines keep it moving forward at a constant speed, while the bombs slow down.
 From the bomber's perspective, the bombs trail behind the aircraft.

-Now consider the horizontal motion.
-At the instant it leaves the shackles, the bomb carries the forward speed of the aircraft with it.
-This momentum is countered solely by drag, which starts to slow the forward motion.
+More forces affect horizontal motion.
+At the instant it is released, the bomb carries the forward speed of the aircraft with it.
+This velocity is countered solely by drag, which starts to slow the forward motion.
 As the forward motion slows, the drag force drops and this deceleration diminishes.
 The forward speed is never reduced entirely to zero.
 If the bomb were not subject to drag, its path would be purely ballistic and it would impact at an easily calculable point, the vacuum range.
 In practice, drag means that the impact point is short of the vacuum range, and this real-world distance between dropping and impact is known simply as the range.
 The difference between the vacuum range and actual range is known as the trail because the bomb appears to trail behind the aircraft as it falls.
 The trail and range differ for different bombs due to their individual aerodynamics and typically have to be measured on a bombing range.

 The main problem in completely separating the motion into vertical and horizontal components is the terminal velocity.
 Bombs are designed to fly with the nose pointed forward into the relative wind, normally through the use of fins at the back of the bomb.
 The drag depends on the angle of attack of the bomb at any given instant.
 If the bomb is released at low altitudes and speeds the bomb will not reach terminal velocity and its speed will be defined largely by how long the bomb has been falling.